Juan José Estella: International career

 On 24 March 1982, Estella earned his first (and only) international cap for Spain in a friendly match against Wales at the Mestalla Stadium in Valencia, which ended in a 1–1 draw.
 He was initially named to the Spanish squad of the 1982 FIFA World Cup held in Spain, but he was left off at the last minute for unknown reasons.

-Later life and death
+Later life

 After retiring, Estella opened a hospitality business and frequently traveled to Barcelona to participate in the events of Agrupació Barça Jugadors (ABJ).